robcampbell79/test_app/README.md

 resources/views/mytest - I created the folder mytest

 resources/views/mytest/index.blade.php - I created this php file to act as a custom view that displays the json from the go server

+I believe everything else in test_app is out of the box for a Laravel project.